klamma/ar-for-eu-book/_pages/chapters/apm.md

 **Continuous practices**, i.e., continuous integration, delivery, and deployment, are the software development industry practices that enable organizations to frequently and reliably release new features and products {% cite SAZh17 %}.
 Continuous Delivery is about removing stress at the *last mile*.

-- Continuous Integration is just the first steps
+- Continuous Integration is just the first step
 - Continuous Delivery
   - Software always production ready
   - Releasing automatically at the end of development and test pipeline